Ben-G/Talks/Safer_Swift_Values_AltConf_05_15/Slides/swiftvalues.md

 ^
 - Swift Standard Library has shifted towards value types
-- The only reference types are pretty esotheric (mostly useful to build your own data structures)
+- The only reference types are pretty esoteric (mostly useful to build your own data structures)
 - Array, String, Optional, etc. are value types
 - Indicator that we should make more use of value types in our code?
 - Next: Why did this shift happen?